 Our choral musicians have also had front row seats to learn from and work with internationally acclaimed composers and conductors through our residency programs, such as Libby Larsen, Morten Lauridsen, Murry Sidlin, Fernando Malvar-Ruiz, James Whitbourn, Dominck DiOrio, Timothy C. Takach, Jocelyn Hagen, Jerry Blackstone and many more.
-NIU is also home to Cor Cantiamo, Ensemble-in-Residence, under the direction of Dr. Eric Johnson.
+NIU is also home to Cor Cantiamo, Ensemble-in-Residence, under the direction of Eric Johnson, D.M.A.

 New to NIU is the ensemble, Banda Los Huskies.
 The most popular subgenre of regional Mexican music, Banda relies solely on an instrumentation of wind instruments (unlike Mariachi and Noteño) featuring brass, clarinets, percussion and singers.